NamburiSrinath/Artificial-Intelligence/README.md

-# ARTIFICIAL INTELLIGENCE
+# Artificial Intelligence
 As part of course EC6131D

 The following algorithms are given with codes and outputs

-# MACHINE LEARNING AND DEEP LEARNING ALGORITHMS
+# Machine Learning and Deep Learning Algorithms
 1. Gradient Descent
 2. KNN(dataset IRIS)
 3. Linear Regression